-Pollutants shall be analyzed using the analytical methods described in section 136; for priority pollutants the methods must meet the lowest minimum levels (MLs) specified in Attachment 4 of the SIP, provided
+Pollutants shall be analyzed using the analytical methods described in Part 136; for priority pollutants the methods must meet the lowest minimum levels (MLs) specified in Attachment 4 of the SIP, provided as Attachment H. Where no methods are specified for a given pollutant, the methods must be approved by this Regional Water Board or the State Water Board.

-Sampling shall be conducted only when there is a discharge.
-Only one sample shall be collected for priority pollutant analysis per year.
-Priority Pollutants as defined by the CTR defined in Finding II.I of the Limitations and Discharge Requirements of this Order, and included as Attachment I. Annual samples shall be collected during the first hour of discharge from the first storm event of the wet season (October 1 - May 30).
+- Flow shall be recorded daily during each period of discharge.
+Periods of no flow shall also be reported. - Analyses using USEPA Method 8015 (Modified). - The Discharger shall collect five samples equally spaced over a 30-day period, if possible. - Refer to Item V., Whole Effluent Toxicity Testing Requirements. - Priority Pollutants as defined by the CTR defined in Finding II.I of the Limitations and Discharge Requirements of this Order, and included as Attachment I. Annual samples shall be collected during the first hour of discharge from the first storm event of the wet season (October 1 May 30).